davidpounds/cards/README.md

 ## TODO

 * Allow many users to connect, but dealer allocates players.
+* When user disconnects reset their UI.
 * Force play in a clockwise direction.
 * Enable the dealer to specify which player should play first in the next round.
 * Enable the dealer to keep track of player scores.
+* Force following suit.

 ## Available Scripts